FX Replay Backtesting Guide: 500+ Forex Trades Tested

 Correlation Testing

 This changed my trading forever.
-I discovered my EUR/USD and GBP/USD strategies had 85% correlation.
+I found my EUR/USD and GBP/USD strategies had 85% correlation.
 When one lost, the other usually lost too.
 This meant I was taking the same trade twice without realizing it.

 How to test: Run both strategies simultaneously and track correlation.
 If it's above 70%, you're probably just doubling your risk.